Body donation program

-Thank you for considering being part of Northeast Ohio Medical University Body Donation Program.
+Thank you for considering being part of Northeast Ohio Medical University’s Body Donation Program.

-• We will confirm your registration by mailing you a donor card and letter.
-Please notify us of any change in your place of residence.
+• To register, complete our request information form.
+We will then send a packet that includes more information and a donor card.
+Please notify us of any change to your place of residence.

 • There are no costs associated with body donation for the donor or his or her family.
 There can be no compensation given to the donor or family.